 Just leave the fields blank that you don't want to search

-|Biography||"David's research looks at the record of environmental change during Earth's greatest mass extinctions.
-His current NERC-funded research investigates three crises that occurred between the Middle Permian and end Triassic - an interval of extremes of climate, extinction and evolution - in the """"Boreal Realm"""" of northern high latitudes.
+|Biography||My research looks at the record of environmental change during Earth's greatest mass extinctions.
+Over the past few years my NERC-funded research has examined three crises that occurred between the Middle Permian and end Triassic - an interval of extremes of climate, extinction and evolution - in the Boreal Realm of northern high latitudes.

 |Research Interests||Mass extinctions through Earth history, with particular focus on the role of volcanism, global warming, marine anoxia, and acidification in Earth's greatest catastrophes.|

-- Rocks, Minerals and Fossils
+- Introduction to Sedimentary Rocks and Fossils

 - Geological Mapping Dissertation

 |Scopus Author ID||7102527872|